SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 );
 ```

-By default the SSR optimization will use the following configuration:
+By default, the SSR optimization engine uses the following configuration:

 ```json
 {